Wild Life (manga): Plot

-Tesshō is your typical high school delinquent with a special skill.
+Tesshō is a typical high school delinquent with a special skill.
 He has a perfect pitch.
-This skill enables him to hear things most people wouldn't.
+This skill enables him to hear things most people would not.
 After helping a local vet, Kashiyuu, save a small dog, whom he later names Inu (Japanese for "dog"), Tesshō realizes his calling in life is to become a veterinarian.
 After passing veterinary school Tesshō finds himself out of a job and out of luck.
 But due to some connections with an old high school friend, Tesshō is allowed to take the test to enter the famous R.E.D.
 Vet hospital.